Darlenne-M/su25-Group5/README.md

 ### 2.3 User Characteristics
 Our web application is designed to be intuitive and user-friendly, requiring no prior computer knowledge beyond basic web browsing skills.
 As long as users know the services they're looking for, they can quickly become proficient with the platform after just a few uses.

-Identify the various user classes that you anticipate will use this product.
-User classes may be differentiated based on frequency of use, subset of product functions used, technical expertise, security or privilege levels, educational level, or experience.
-Describe the pertinent characteristics of each user class.
-Certain requirements may pertain only to certain user classes.
-Distinguish the most important user classes for this product from those who are less important to satisfy.

 ## 3. Requirements

 ### 3.1 Functional Requirements